24h vs 12h Formatting

 Can I force 12-hour output in TimeyKit tools?

-The tools emphasize 24-hour displays for clarity, but the narrative text often includes AM/PM equivalents.
-Use your OS clock for final formatting if a client requires 12-hour.
+The tools stay in 24-hour for clarity, but the narrative text usually includes AM/PM equivalents.
+If a client demands 12-hour, copy the values out and let your OS clock or spreadsheet reformat the final line.

 Why do some countries write 2400?

-Military and aviation contexts use 2400 to mark the end of a day.
+Military and aviation checklists use 2400 to mark the end of a day.
 Civil schedules prefer 00:00 to mark the start of the next day.
-Both refer to the same instant.
+They describe the same instant—choose the one that keeps your auditors happy.

 Is 24-hour format harder for stakeholders?